 The New Practitioners' programme applies to all barristers who commenced independent practice on or after 1 October 1997.
-This was extended on 1st October 1998 to barristers entering employed practice with the intention of exercising rights of audience.
+This was extended on 1st October 1998 to barristers entering employed practice.

-In the first three years of practice, newly qualified practitioners are required to complete 45 hours of continuing professional development (CPD) including at least 9 hours of Advocacy Training and 3 hours of Ethics.
+In their first three full years of practice (either from taking up tenancy or commencing a 3rd six), newly qualified practitioners are required to complete 45 hours of continuing professional development (CPD) including at least 9 hours of Advocacy Training and 3 hours of Ethics.

-The next new Practitioners' Advocacy & Ethics weekends will take place on the following dates:
+The next new Practitioners' Advocacy & Ethics courses will take place on the following dates:

-To see feedback and comments from New Practitioners who attended the course last year, please click next:
+To see feedback and comments from New Practitioners who attended the course in previous years, please click next:

 - Next >>